Cécile Corbel: Work with Studio Ghibli

-New albums and projects
+2011 to present

 In June 2011, the third studio album, SongBook vol. 3 – Renaissance was released.

-In 2012, Cécile along with her long-time collaborator, Simon Caby were invited to Malaysia to perform at the 11th edition of the French Art and Film Festival 2012 (FAFF 2012) organized by the Alliance Française Kuala Lumpur and the Embassy of France in Malaysia.
+In 2012, Corbel along with her long-time collaborator, Simon Caby were invited to Malaysia to perform at the 11th edition of the French Art and Film Festival 2012 (FAFF 2012) organized by the Alliance Française Kuala Lumpur and the Embassy of France in Malaysia.
 She performed at HELP University, Kuala Lumpur on 8 June and at the Golden Sands Resort, Penang on 9 June as part of the 50th anniversary of the Alliance Française Penang.

-In early 2013, Cécile Corbel took part in La Nuit de la Bretagne, performing along with Dan Ar Braz at the Zeniths of Nantes, Lille, and Caen.
+In early 2013, Corbel took part in La Nuit de la Bretagne, performing along with Dan Ar Braz at the Zeniths of Nantes, Lille, and Caen.
 The fourth studio album, SongBook vol. 4 – Roses, was released on 24 June 2013.
 This album had influences from Mediterranean, medieval, and world music, including Japanese and Celtic music.
 It contains songs in French, English, Breton, and even Judaeo-Spanish ("Hija Mia").
 Most of the twelve tracks are self-composed, and the album incorporates Breton and Irish traditional themes.
 It also includes a cover of "The Riddle", a song by English singer Nik Kershaw.

-In 2013, Cécile Corbel wrote songs and co-composed (with Fabien Cali) the film score for the wildlife documentary, Land of the Bears.
+In 2013, Corbel wrote songs and co-composed (with Fabien Cali) the film score for the wildlife documentary, Land of the Bears.
 The soundtrack album was released 26 February 2014 by Polydor Records.
-Cécile sings five songs on the album.
+Corbel sings five songs on the album.
 She also sings and plays harp on "Les Nuits Urbaines", the sixth track on Stanislas' album Ma Solitude, released on 28 April 2014.

-On 26 June 2014, Cécile Corbel released a single, "Entendez-Vous", from her upcoming album.
+On 26 June 2014, Corbel released a single, "Entendez-Vous", from her upcoming album.
 Her fifth studio album, La Fiancée, was released on 6 October 2014.
 All twelve songs on the album were written by Corbel, with music co-composed by Simon Caby.
 The album's musical style is a mixture of classical and pop music.

-Group musicians
+She released her sixth studio album, Vagabonde, on 4 October 2016.

+Her seventh studio album, Enfant du vent, was released on 29 March 2019.
+Inspired by her son, the album centers around childhood but is aimed at all ages.
+The track list include two cover songs from Ghibli films—"Tonari no Totoro" from My Neighbor Totoro and "Sayonara no Natsu" (duet with Misaki Iwasa) from From Up on Poppy Hill.

+SongBook vol. 5 was released on 30 September 2021.
+Corbel's ninth studio album, La Fille du Verseau, was released on 7 July 2023.
+All songs on the album were composed by Laurent Tixier and performed by Corbel.
+Her tenth studio album, Graal, was released on 13 September 2024 and was inspired by Arthurian legend.

+Personal life

+Her lifelong partner is songwriter Simon Caby, who is also her co-composer.

+Collaborations

-List of musicians that perform at concerts:
+List of musicians that Corbel performs with at concerts: